usdot-fhwa-OPS/V2X-Hub/README.md

 * Pedestrian Plugin – Creates a PSM using information obtained from nomadic devices (ex. cell phones) through a local webserver.
 * Preemption Plugin – Calls a preemption table on a controller using NTCIP 1202 V3 commands to provide passage to an emergency vehicle upon request through BSMs
 * TIM Plugin – Creates and broadcasts a TIM message from an .xml file based on user input through GUI or local webserver
-* Message Logger Plugin – Decodes and logs BSMs and SPaTs received by the Message Receiver Plugin to a .json file
+* Message Logger Plugin – Decodes and logs BSMs and SPaT messages to .json and .bin files

 V2X Hub is a communication, computation, and processing platform for V2I applications, and providing the functions listed below.